 3 However, the majority of participants who sought help did not go to the police.

 4 Cis-gendered refers to individuals whose biological sex and gender identities are the same (i.e., male sex/male gender, female sex/female gender).

-Bianca Fileborn is a Research Officer with the Australian Centre for the Study of Sexual Assault at the Australian Institute of Family Studies.
+At the time of writing Bianca Fileborn was a Research Officer with the Australian Centre for the Study of Sexual Assault at the Australian Institute of Family Studies.